-Beny Reviers Cemetery – The first of two Canadian cemeteries created in Normandy during the campaign, this is the final resting place for 2,043 men.
+Beny Reviers Cemetery – The first of two Canadian cemeteries created in Normandy during the campaign, this is the final resting place for 2,048 men.
 Maintained by the CWGC, the graveyard gives the real measure of the Canadian sacrifice.
-More than 15% of the dead are men who fell on D-Day; among them there are some of those 156 Canadians murdered by the SS during the summer of 1944.
+More than 15% of the dead are men who had fallen on D-Day.
+At Beny were also to be interred some of the 156 Canadians murdered by the members of the SS during the summer of 1944.